RealTschoegl/StockBot/README.md

 - [ ] Add an autocomplete for the companies search function - https://github.com/crowdint/rails3-jquery-autocomplete

-- [ ] Add method that shows the compeletness of a Company entry
+- [ ] Add stocks controller method that switches the completeness of a Company entry and have that shown on the company page.

+- [ ] Make the Company pages responsive

 - [ ] Put in check for 404 failure for new stocks